Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 `Winner's Score = (Total Value of Winner's Yaku + Bonus Points) x Multipliers`.

 This amount is then paid to the winner by their opponents, **in zero-sum fashion**.
 Note that only the player who called *stop* earns points; the other players **earn nothing**, even if they hold yaku.

+Bonus points and extra multipliers come from a variety of sources, as listed below.

+### Calling *Go*
+- If the winner called *go* once, they earn 1 bonus point.
+- If the winner called *go* twice, they earn 2 bonus points.
+- If the winner called *go* three times, they earn a `x2` multiplier.
+If they called *go* four times, they earn a `x3` multiplier, and so on.

+### Doubles
+The winner earns a `x2` multiplier for each of the following:
+- Every triplet they revealed at the beginning of the round.
+- Capturing 7 or more Animal cards.
+- Bombing the field.
+- If the previous round had no winner.

 # Yaku